 Most people are aware by now of the concept of phishing and are wary of clicking on links or downloading attachments.
 And yet, over 91% of cyber attacks still start with a phishing email.
 Spear phishing takes regular phishing to the next level by targeting specific individuals with very specific emails.

 Instead of getting a random email from a moderately valid source, spear phishing emails are tailored specifically for the individual receiving them and appear to be from a valid and trusted source – such as your boss or a coworker.
 You can read more now about spear phishing here.

 10. Exploit Kits

 Exploit kits are programs that can test your system for vulnerabilities to determine how to best attack it.
 They are sometimes downloaded via phishing scams and other times they can be disguised as advertisements on the pages of even the most legitimate businesses.

-The same way an individual walking down the street is still vulnerable to being robbed or mugged, individuals are now just as vulnerable to different types of cybercrime.
+In the same way, an individual walking down the street is still vulnerable to being robbed or mugged, individuals are now just as vulnerable to different types of cybercrime.
 That means it is now just as important for individuals and even the smallest of businesses to protect themselves online the same way big businesses and corporations need to.